Citation, DOI & article data

 Patients typically present acutely with cerebellar ataxia and external ophthalmoplegia.
 They may also demonstrate drowsiness, hemisensory disturbance as well as brisk reflexes and extensor plantar response 2.

-It transiently involves the brainstem and basal ganglia and is characterised on MRI by regions of high T2 signal with little if any enhancement.
+It transiently involves the brainstem and basal ganglia and is characterized on MRI by regions of high T2 signal with little - if any - enhancement.
 Typically these regions also demonstrate some minor restricted diffusion 1.

 Treatment and prognosis

 Although symptoms are severe, the condition is usually self-limiting with a good prognosis 2.

 History and etymology

 Bickerstaff encephalitis was first described by Edwin Robert Bickerstaff (1920-2007), a renowned British neurologist 3.

 - 1. Bulakbasi N, Kocaoglu M. Central nervous system infections of herpesvirus family.
 Neuroimaging Clin.
 N. Am.
 2008;18 (1): 53-84. doi:10.1016/j.nic.2007.12.001 - Pubmed citation

 - 2. Odaka M, Yuki N, Hirata K. Anti-GQ1b IgG antibody syndrome: clinical and immunological range.
 Journal of neurology, neurosurgery, and psychiatry.
 70 (1): 50-5.
 Pubmed

 - 3. Walton J. Edwin Robert Bickerstaff. doi:10.1136/bmj.39540.461435.BE